The geometry of resections matters!

 Standard deviation is very bad 107 mm.

-A bigger angle between the backsight points will help achieve a better accuracy of the coordinates of point 5.
+A bigger angle between the back sights will help achieve a better accuracy of the coordinates of point 5.
 Thus, if possible, use different known points to improve your results – as shown in the following example.

 Standard deviation is considerable improved (37mm compared to 107mm before) through the use of backsight points with a larger angle between them(notice that standard deviation of known points is set to 35mm)